aldosimon/aldosimon.github.io/about.md

 published: true
 ---

-DFIR practitioner with interest in infosec.
+DFIR practitioner with interest in infosec and sleep marathon.
 Learn more from my [curriculum vitae](https://www.visualcv.com/aldosimon/)

 ### contact